Two-Stage Object Detectors

-The evolution of two-stage detectors includes several influential models:
+The evolution of two-stage detectors has been marked by several influential models:

 Real-World Applications